immunitastx/NSCLS-PIC/README.md

 -   _output/immunitas_output/metacell_singlet_proportion_umi_exprs.tsv_:
     A tsv file of the proportional umi expression across singlets contained in a metacell.
 From the sin_cl object in the @e_cov slot.
+-   _output/immuntias_output/metacell_annos_metacells.tsv_:
+    A tsv labeling the singlet metacells with their respective cell types.

 ## Original README below